 8 A Governmental Unit is the government of the United States, any state or political subdivision thereof, or any Indian tribal government (as defined in section 7701(a)(40)) or subdivision of an Indian tribal government (as defined in section 7871(d)).
 For purposes of these instructions, references to a Governmental Unit include an Agency or Instrumentality of a Governmental Unit.
-Until guidance is issued that defines the term Agency or Instrumentality of a Governmental Unit for purposes of section 6056, an entity may determine whether it is an Agency or Instrumentality of a Governmental Unit of a Governmental Unit defines the term Agency or a reasonable and good faith interpretation of existing rules relating to agency or instrumentality determinations for other federal tax purposes.
+Until guidance is issued that defines the term Agency or Instrumentality of a Governmental Unit for purposes of section 6056, an entity may determine whether it is an Agency or Instrumentality of a Governmental Unit of a Governmental Unit of a gency or instrumental Unit based on a reasonable and good faith interpretation of existing rules relating to agency or instrumentality determinations for other federal tax purposes.